OttoMeister/Audio-download-with-yt-dlp/README.md

 ```
 However, you can alternatively curate playlists manually and gather tags to compile a list.
 For a car playlist, perhaps 1000 songs are adequate.
 Therefore, avoid accumulating an excessive number of playlists, as it will result in an overwhelming number of songs.

-In this case, I've selected 7 playlists comprising 503 MP3 songs, which will later be condensed to 475 files, amounting to 35 hours of music.
+In this scenario, I've chosen 7 playlists consisting of 503 MP3 songs, which will subsequently be reduced to 475 files, totaling 35 hours of music.
+These files will occupy 2.3 gigabytes of space.
 The download time is estimated at 9 minutes.
-To determine the number of MP3 files your playlists generate, you can execute the following command:
+To ascertain the number of MP3 files your playlists generate, you can execute the following command:
 ```
 echo  PLD0kvNhPZ444CoLU7Z2ri3nbMn6uVDscR PLGx8vKOKHzlGkJlSeHL4HC7fWjLki_mH5 PLJzWprC5a8Ad49KnLX6_FgX0VAsp8J-h1 PL4U35lg0iKyZGrx9YITNqfgBwlah7Rm8A PLXl9q53Jut6k_WLWfIK3zv-3kwnBnA5fm PLFxMfmFGz8rFggUvGY8G_m1JIPQLKxPcq PLWEEt0QgQFIn8neNfE8EzRi1hsNn8CovL | tr ' ' '\n' | awk '{for(i=1;i<=NF;i++) print "yt-dlp --no-warnings --print \"https://www.youtube.com/watch?v=%(id)s\" --flat-playlist " $i}' | nice ionice -c 3 parallel --silent  -P20 | wc -l
 ```